Update the changelog

 Please be sure to read docs/develop/coding_conventions.txt too.

 Crawl is licensed as GPLv2+.
-See licence.txt for the full text.
+See LICENSE for the full text.

 Crawl is a descendant of Linley’s Dungeon Crawl.
-Development of the main branch stalled at version 4.0.0b26, with a final alpha of 4.1 being released by Brent Ross in 2005.
+The final alpha of Linley’s Dungeon Crawl (v4.1) was released by Brent Ross in 2005.
 Since 2006, the Dungeon Crawl Stone Soup team has continued development.
 CREDITS.txt contains a full list of contributors.

-Crawl gladly uses the following open source packages; thanks to their developers:
+Crawl uses the following open source packages; thanks to their developers:

 Thank you, and have fun crawling!